rravishankar/movie-cast/README.md

 - Updating
 - Making a combination of actors and movies we call it "Moviecast".
 These Moviecasts  are open for viewing for everyone (need no authorization for viewing a Moviecast, but needs certain privileges for making such a combination).

-The following sections describe the roles, the associated permissions/privileges and the details of the API's & later also have a note regarding the environment variables, testing the app locally & remotely on Heroku.
+The following sections describe the roles, the associated permissions/privileges and the details of the API's & later also have a note regarding the running the app, testing the app locally & remotely on Heroku (have scripts for both).
 The application uses Auth0 based authentication.
-The following sections are mainly for developers to understand the usage of the API